The-OpenROAD-Project/OpenLane/docs/source/tutorials/openram.rst

+If you open ``designs/test_sram_macro/runs/full_guide/reports/signoff/drc.rpt`` you can see following error: ``This layer can't abut or partially overlap between subcells``.

+This error is caused by the issue in Open PDKs.
+It is a warning, therefore it can be ignored.

 For this example we can just disable the DRC stopping the flow.
 After the run is done, check the DRC report manually and make sure the issues are not critical.